srijanpanta/laravel-book-test/README.md

 php artisan test --filter=BookControllerUnitTest
 ```
 This will run the unit tests for the BookController API operations.
 It covers
-i.
-Creating a book
+1. Creating a book
-ii.
-Updating a book
+2. Updating a book
-iii.Deleting a book
+3. Deleting a book
-iv.
-Showing a book
+4. Showing a book

 #   Frontend Notes
 SPA-like experience using Inertia.js and Vue 3.